 With 51% of UK businesses expecting project-based activity to grow, the demand for skilled project managers (PMs) is rising – and so are the stakes of an interview.

 Whether you’re just breaking into the field or overseeing multi-million-pound portfolios, the competition is stiff.
 To make a lasting impression, you need to show more than just experience.
-You need to align yourself with organisational goals, ask smart questions, highlight your soft skills and tell a compelling story.
+You need to align yourself with organisational goals, ask smark questions, highlight your soft skills and tell a compelling story.

 Seizing new opportunities and landing that dream role is possible – with the right preparation.
 Here are seven ways you can master your next interview.